josojo/subjectivocracy/Forkonomics.md

 Using this principle, any escalated contention about a correct decision of an arbitrator will be resolved in a very liberal manner: Every participant must make his own choice on which branch - a bundle of propositions - he would like to follow.
 If his subjective decision coincides with the crowd, he will follow the main branch.
 If his decision does not match the majority, he will be left behind on a minority branch.
 Minority branches will never be stopped, these communities are free to grow up another new economy with different arbitrators.

 This subjectivocracy approach is combined with economic abstraction.
-The Forkonomics Fund is a fund of tokens supporting the forkonomic protocol and govered by the arbitrators of the system.
+The Forkonomics Fund is a fund of tokens supporting the forkonomic protocol and governed by the arbitrators of the system.
+Each token of the fund will be a valuable token operating on all branches of the system.
+If the subjectivocratic split happens, the value proposition or revenue stream of these tokens will also branch into these different forks.
+Thereby only the forks with the right decision of the right arbitrators will give the fund a high evaluation, as on the other branches the tokens have no proper value proposition or revenue stream.
 The bundled value of these tokens represented by this exchange traded token fund (ETTF) will serve a currency to safely transfer value conditional to a bundle of facts.

 # Introduction